Authors of section

 11. Compartment syndrome

-Any plaster, especially one without adequate padding, or applied tightly to an injured leg that is likely to swell (fresh fracture or after significant manipulation), carries a risk of obstructing circulation and causing compartment syndrome.
+Any plaster, especially one without adequate padding, or applied tightly to an injured leg that is likely to swell, carries a risk of obstructing circulation and causing compartment syndrome.
+Fresh fractures and fractures that have undergone significant manipulation are more likely to swell.

-In case of inappropriate and/or increasing pain, made worse by passive dorsiflexion or plantarflexion of the toes, the plaster and padding should be split immediately down to skin, over its whole length, and spread open enough to ensure that no constriction remains.
+In the event of increasing pain, made worse by passive dorsiflexion or plantarflexion of the toes, the plaster and padding should be immediately split down to the skin, over its whole length, and spread open to ensure that no constriction remains.
 Then, the leg should be watched carefully.
 In the absence of rapid recovery, a compartment syndrome may be present.
-This would require emergency fasciotomy.
+This will require an emergency fasciotomy.
 Loosening the cast, even if it leads to loss of reduction, is better than risking muscle necrosis.

-If the slightest suspicion of compartment syndrome remains, ensure that the plaster is completely loose and consider urgent dermatofasciotomy.
+If the slightest suspicion of compartment syndrome remains, ensure that the plaster is completely loose and consider urgent fasciotomy.

-Click here for further information on compartments syndrome in tibia shaft fractures.
+Click here for further information on compartment syndrome in tibial shaft fractures.

 12. Pins in plaster

-In unstable fracture types, in which a stable apposition at the fracture site is not possible, the risk of displacement, especially shortening, can be reduced by first passing Steinmann pins through the tibia proximally and distally.
+In unstable fracture types, in which maintaining a stable apposition at the fracture site is not possible, the risk of displacement, especially shortening, can be reduced by first passing Steinmann pins through the tibia proximally and distally.
+The leg is then plastered, and the pins and the plaster hold the reduction in place.

 Insertion of proximal pin